Digital collaboration

 Review the company's strategic plan and goals, and identify how the product vision can contribute to these goals.
 This can help to ensure that the product supports the company's long-term growth and success.

-Engage with other teams in the company, such as marketing, sales, and engineering, to ensure that the product vision is aligned with their needs and priorities.
-This can help to ensure that the product is well-integrated into the company's broader operations and goals.
+Engage with other teams in the company, such as marketing, sales, and engineering, to make sure that the product vision is aligned with their needs and priorities.
+This can help integrate the product into the company's broader operations and goals and eliminate potential go-to-market roadblocks.

 Empathize with your users